-GM HT maize was also grown commercially in the Philippines, for the first time in 2006 and 631,000 ha used this technology in 2011.
+GM HT maize was also grown commercially in the Philippines, for the first time in 2006 and 708,000 ha used this technology in 2012.
 Weed control practices in maize in the Philippines are based on a combination of use of herbicides and hand weeding, with only about a third of the crop annually receiving herbicide treatments (ie, the majority of the crop, much of which is a subsistence crop, uses hand weeding as the primary form of weed control).
 The authors are not aware of any analysis which has examined the impact on herbicide use and the associated environmental 'footprint' of using GM HT maize in the Philippines.

-GM HT maize was also grown in Colombia on a 'farm level trial basis' (32,100 ha in 2011).
+GM HT maize was also grown in Colombia on 48,780 ha in 2012.
 Analysis of the environmental impact associated with changes in herbicide use on these crops has not been possible due to a lack of data.